The Outdoor Apothecary is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Homemade Pine Cleaning Spray

 I love all things natural, and the fresh scent of wild pine is one of my favorites.
 In an effort to capture that wonderful fragrance in a household product, I created a pine cleaning spray made with wild foraged pine needles.
-This easy recipe is great for your home as well as a seasonal host/ess gift.
+This easy recipe is great for your home as well as a seasonal host/hostess gift.

 This simple pine cleaning recipe relies on the natural antibacterial, antiviral properties of pine for its amazing ability to clean up messes.